Fibrations of $\infty$-categories: Cartesian and coCartesian fibrations

-Using that the functor $\Cat_{/\cK}^{\sf cCart}(-,\cE)$ is a subfunctor of a representable functor, representability of it is a direct consequence of Proposition~\ref{just.over.2}(f).
+which we will show is an equivalence.
+This morphism~(\ref{e101}) fits into a commutative diagram of presheaves on $\Cat_{/\cK}$:

+in which the downward morphisms are monomorphisms.
+It follows that~(\ref{e101}) is a monomorphism.
+It remains to verify, for each $\cJ\to \cK$, that the value of~(\ref{e101}) on $\cJ\to \cK$ is surjective on path-components.
+So let $\cJ \to \cE$ be a functor over $\cK$ that carries each morphism in $\cJ$ to a $\pi$-coCartesian morphism in $\cE$.
+By definition of $\cE^{\sf cCart}$, presented as a univalent Segal space, its space of morphisms consists of the $\pi$-coCartesian morphisms in $\cE$.
+Therefore, $\cJ\to \cE$ factors through the monomorphism $\cE^{\sf cCart} \hookrightarrow \cE$, as desired.

 By construction, an $\infty$-category over $\cK$ representing this functor has the property that each of its morphisms is a $\pi$-coCartesian morphism.
-We conclude from Proposition~\ref{left.is.coCart} that such a representing $\infty$-category over $\cK$ is a left fibration over $\cK$.
+We conclude from Proposition~\ref{left.is.coCart} that such a representing $\infty$-category over $\cK$ is a left fibration over $\cK$. \end{proof}